Professor Richard Underwood is a professor of cardiac imaging at Royal Brompton Hospital, where he treats private and NHS patients.

-Professor Underwood gained a first class honours degree in chemistry at Merton College, University of Oxford.
-He went on to study medicine and graduated in 1977.
-After training in general medical he then went on to specialise in cardiac medicine learning both noninvasive and invasive techniques, and for the last 20 years, he has practised noninvasive cardiac imaging, with major clinical and research interests in nuclear cardiology, magnetic resonance and in cardiovascular X-ray computed tomography.
+He studied chemistry at Merton College, University of Oxford, graduating with first class honours, then studied medicine and graduated in 1977.
+After his general medical training, he specialised in cardiac medicine and learned about invasive and non-invasive techniques.
+For the last 30 years he has practised non-invasive cardiac imaging, with major clinical and research interests in nuclear cardiology, magnetic resonance and in cardiovascular X-ray computed tomography.

 Primary Medical Qualification

 BM BCh 1977 Oxford University

 Cardiology From 22 May 1996